Last updated on April 3rd, 2018 at 11:14 pm

 - (optional) plastic goldfish

 2) Add glass stones to the bottom of the bottle, about 1-1/2 to 2″ deep.
-Marbles or pretty gravel could also be used as a base if you wish.
+Marbles or pretty gravel could also be used as a base.

 3) Now insert silk flowers cut to fit the size of the bottle.
 Small flowers, like lily of the valley, sweet peas, or violets, are very effective.
 Insert the flowers stem side down into the bottle, using the stem of the pump to push the bottom of the flower stem into the glass stones to secure in place.

 4)Fill the soap bottle about half full with clear liquid hand soap and, if you want the aquarium look, add small artificial fish.
-Once all embedded decorations are in place, fill the bottle to within 1 inch from top, allowing for displacement caused by replacing the pump.
+Once the decorations are in place, fill the bottle to within 1 inch from top, allowing for displacement caused by replacing the pump.

 You now have a custom made soap pump bottle that you can design to co-ordinate with your bath or kitchen color, decor, etc.